project-gemmi/gemmi/docs/sym.rst

   <gemmi.SpaceGroup("I 1 2 1")>

 This example shows also how to find space group corresponding to a Hall symbol.
-The Hall notation, devised in 1981, encodes all the group operations.
+The Hall notation encodes all the group operations.
 Unfortunately, in a non-unique way.
-Different Hall symbols can be used to encode the same symmetry operations.
-For example, "C 2y (x,y,-x+z)" is equivalent to "I 2y".
+Different Hall symbols can be used to encode the same symmetry operations, for example, "C 2y (x,y,-x+z)" is equivalent to "I 2y".
 Therefore, we compare operations rather than the symbols.

 Actually, as will be discussed later, Hall symbols encode only *generators*: